ecohen13/elishacohen/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome!
-I am a Data Science Faculty Fellow at New York University's Center for Data Science.
+I am an Assistant Professor of Political Science at the University of Illinois Urbana-Champaign.
 My research focus is on developing statistical methods for assessing fairness.
-I work at the intersection of political methodology, applied statistics and data science.
+I work at the intersection of political methodology, applied statistics and American Politics.